Sinking Fund Plans

 Reports can be tailored to an individual site’s requirement, calculating a sinking fund forecast from the minimum requirement of 10 years to 25 years in order to cover the majority of long term expenditure

-A sinking fund forecast report provides the owners corporation with budget information as follows;
+A sinking fund forecast report provides the Body Corporate with budget information as follows;

 - Identifies the common property items which are likely to require maintenance work and/or replacement